finbourne/lusid-sdk-python-preview/sdk/docs/FeesAndCommissionsApi.md

 # **list_all_fees**
 > ResourceListOfFeeCalculationDetails list_all_fees(additional_search_keys=additional_search_keys)

-[EXPERIMENTAL] List the rules available for fees and commissions.
+[EXPERIMENTAL] ListAllFees: List the rules available for fees and commissions.

 By default, will list ALL rules available.
 Additional keys and be specified to list a smaller subset of rules.